kkbaidu/SWE-COMM-Git-Tutorial/README.md

 *   Clone this repository to your local machine.
 *   Create your own branches to practice Git commands.
-*   Made changes to the files and pushed them to your own fork or a specific branch.
+*   Make changes to the files and pushed them to your own fork or a specific branch.

 This repository serves as a reference point for the concepts discussed during the session.